chmlee/ream-doc/content/overview/future.md

 {% end %}

 The ultimate goal for REAM is to make distributing and reusing data easy.
-To do so we need to think of datasets not just as data serializations, but also as programmes.
+To do so we need to think of REAM not just as a data serialization but as a programming language, and REAM datasets as libraries with well-defined APIs for external libraries to use.

 First off, the language.
 To make REAM datasets easy to be reused, the language itself should encourage or enforce good practices.